-Finding places to visit away from the maddening crowds is a very good reason to visit Geoffrey Bawa’s garden as it is largely undiscovered by tourists, being something different from the ‘usual’ tourist attraction.
+Finding things to do in Sri Lanka away from the maddening crowds is an excellent reason to visit Geoffrey Bawa’s garden as it is largely undiscovered by tourists, being something different from the ‘usual’ tourist attraction.

-Who was Geoffrey Bawa you say?
-He was Sri Lanka’s most well-known architect.
-In fact, he is deemed to be the most influential Asian architect of his time (dying in 2003).
-For those architect enthusiasts out there, he was one of the founding fathers of the architectural style known as, “tropical modernism”.
-Bawa is probably best known for designing Sri Lanka’s Houses of Parliament.
+Geoffrey Bawa (1919-2003) was Sri Lanka’s most well-known architect and is deemed the most influential Asian architect of his time.
+For those architect enthusiasts reading this post, he was one of the founding fathers of the architectural style known as “tropical modernism”.
+Geoffrey Bawa is probably best known for designing Sri Lanka’s Houses of Parliament.

-Living permanently in Colombo, Lunuganga Estate, situated on the banks of Dedduwa Lake in Bentota (midway between Colombo and Galle), was Geoffrey Bawa’s country retreat.
-Here, on 23 acres, he spent 50 years turning this abandoned rubber plantation (and prior to that, a cinnamon plantation) into gardens of multiple shades of green.
+Living permanently in Colombo, Lunuganga Estate, situated on the banks of Lake Dedduwa in Bentota (midway between Colombo and Galle), was Geoffrey Bawa’s country retreat.
+Here, on 23 acres, he spent 50 years turning this abandoned rubber plantation (and, before that, a cinnamon plantation) into eclectic gardens of multiple shades of green.

-We explored the gardens with the Head Curator on a 2-hour private tour.
+We explored Geoffrey Bawa’s garden with the Head Curator on a 2-hour private tour.

-Don’t expect to find manicured gardens of colourful flowers, neat borders and gurgling fountains.
-But do expect a tamed, tropical wilderness of sudden vistas, intimate groves, sculptures and wide landscapes.
-I found Bawa’s garden to be a place of peace, tranquillity and restfulness.
+Don’t expect to find manicured gardens of colourful flowers, neat borders, and gurgling fountains.
+But expect an untamed but controlled tropical wilderness of sudden vistas, intimate groves, sculptures, and wide landscapes.
+I found Bawa’s garden a place of peace, tranquillity, and restfulness.

-Bawa designed Sri Lanka’s Parliament House and then designed his hen house (chicken coup) on the estate in the same style.
+Geoffrey Bawa famously designed Sri Lanka’s Parliament House.
+He then created his hen house (chicken coup) on Lunuganga Estate in the same style.
 Take from that what you will!

-Sandela Pavilion is an open, airy space and served as Bawa’s office.
-From here he had a lovely view of the lake and could see anyone who arrived at the main gate.
+The Sandela Pavilion, also known as the Glass House, is an open, airy space and served as Geoffrey Bawa’s office.
+From here, he had a lovely view of the lake and could see anyone who arrived at the main gate.